russgmoore/az-nginxaas-demo/README.md

 for the Owner tag or your resources may be deleted without notice.

 The code generates unique object names to avoid conflicts with others.
+The code also attempts to determine your public IP and inserts that into the Security Group for access control.
+If you experience access problems to the deployment this may be a part of the problem.

 ## Two Demo APP VMs in module linuxvm
 Two ngninx OSS web servers are deployed.